ASU-cubesat/loco-linux-dora/README.md

     $ cd loco-linux
     $ ./setup.sh -d -c pumpkin-mbm2

-This will automatically download Buildroot and install it in the parent directory above loco-linux and add the loco-linux git hash to the compiled linux distribution (accessible through uname when runnning on the target).
+This will automatically download Buildroot and install it in the parent directory above loco-linux and add the loco-linux git hash to the compiled linux distribution (accessible at /proc/version on the target).
 The only board currently supported is the pumpkin-mbm2.
 The script regitsters the loco-linux directory with Buildroot using Buildroot's BR2_EXTERNAL make argument.

 To start the build, change directories into Buildroot and call make: